Mitomanu/android_device_cyanogen_mt6755-common/README.md

 THIS IS A EXAMPLE OF HOW TO APPLY PATCHES!!!

+First of all I've changed the name of the patches cause it is a little hard to write those numbers :))

 How to apply:
 patch -p1 <*.patch
 * - name of patch